treojs/treo/Readme.md

 ### TODO

+  - update version when key attribute is changed
+  - test error cases: invalid key, delete with wrong key
+  - make put smarter: be able to update, not replace
   - share db one connection and manage migrations (more tests)
-  - update version when key attribute is changed
-  - use indexes, not only primary key
-  - use ranges and cursors
+  - check that callback is a function
+  - batch method
+  - performance suite
   - add docs and api description
+  - standalone release

 ### Development